zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities/README.md

 ##### 1-Time Series DTW Sample.csv
 Records the cluster numbers of the time-series data based on K-means and Dynamic Time Wraping distance
 ##### 2-Time Series Euclidean Sample.csv
-Records the cluster numbers of the time-series data based on K-means and Dynamic Time Wraping distance
+Records the cluster numbers of the time-series data based on K-means and Euclidean distance

 #### Training Dataset: